torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/linux/printk.h``

 :c:func:`printk()` feeds kernel messages to the console, dmesg, and the syslog daemon.
-It is useful for debugging and reporting errors, and can be used inside interrupt context, but use with caution: a machine which has its console flooded with printk messages is unusable.
+It is useful for deging and reporting errors, and can be used inside interrupt context, but use with caution: a machine which has its console flooded with printk messages is unusable.
 It uses a format string mostly compatible with ANSI C printf, and C string